 Additional Science or Mathematics: One additional course (minimum three credits) from BIOL, CHEM, ERTH, MARN, or PHYS, or one extra MATH or STAT course beyond those required for general education requirements.

-Introductory Agriculture and Natural Resources: Two 1000 level courses (minimum three credits each) representing two departments in CAHNR.
+Introductory Agriculture, Health and Natural Resources: Two 1000 level courses (minimum three credits each) representing two departments in CAHNR.

-36 Credit Group: Agriculture and Natural Resources majors must meet all the requirements listed under the 36 Credit requirements for all CAHNR majors, which must include at least 24 credits (combined total) from departments in CAHNR.
+36 Credit Group: Agriculture, Health and Natural Resources majors must meet all the requirements listed under the 36 Credit requirements for all CAHNR majors, which must include at least 24 credits (combined total) from departments in CAHNR.
 These credits must include at least three credits of course work from each of four (4) distinct departments in CAHNR.

 Writing Competency: Students must pass one 2000-level or above W course in any department of the College of Agriculture, Health and Natural Resources.